mko-x/katoolin/README.md

 # Quickstart
 ## Python
 Ensure you have Python 2.x installed as this tool is written in Python. ([python.org/downloads](https://www.python.org/downloads/))
+The installer will try to setup python if not found, you should ensure it succeeds.

 ## Install
 Execute this in CLI/Terminal to install and run katoolin
 ```bash